jupiter-devs/jupiter-tos/README.md

 ✅ 3.
 Eligibility & Compliance

-By using Flux Music, you confirm that you:
+By using Jupiter, you confirm that you:

-- Comply with Discord’s Terms of Service and Community Guidelines
+* Comply with Discord’s Terms of Service and Community Guidelines
-- Follow all applicable local, national, and international laws
+* Follow all applicable local, national, and international laws
-- Take full responsibility for your use of the bot
+* Take full responsibility for your use of the bot

 ---